Willesden: Politics

-Willesden forms part of the Brent Central parliamentary constituency and is home to the local Labour Party MP Dawn Butler.
+Willesden forms part of the Brent East parliamentary constituency and is home to the local Labour Party MP Dawn Butler.

 Demographics

 According to the 2011 census, the Willesden Green ward had a population of 15,587.
 Ethnically, 22% of the population was Other White, followed by 20% White British, 8.2% Other Asian, 8.1% Black African and 7.1% Black Caribbean.
 52.7% were BAME.
 The most spoken foreign language is Portuguese.
 2,621 of the tenure households were privately rented; 1,625 were socially rented; 1,540 were owned.

 Geography

 Roundwood Park is on the south-western side while Gladstone Park is nearby to the north of Willesden.
 It lies about 40 m to 60 m above sea level.

 Transport

-Rail and Tube
+Rail and tube

 Several rail and London Underground lines pass through Willesden, calling at local stations including: